esimov/openfaas-coherent-line-drawing/README.md

 ```bash
 $ faas-cli deploy -f stack.yml --gateway=http://<GATEWAY-IP>
 ```
-You can access the UI on the url provided for `--gateway`.
+You can access the user interface under the url provided for the `--gateway`.

-**Note:** in case of large images you need to increase `write_timeout` in stack.yml.
+**Important notice:** in case of large images you need to increase `write_timeout` in stack.yml.

 ### Results
 After deployment the `coherent-line-drawing` function will show up in the function list.
-You have to provide an image URL then hit invoke.
-This will generate a contoured, sketch-liked image.
+You need to provide an image URL then hit invoke.
+This will generate a contoured, sketch-liked image as below.

 ![image](https://user-images.githubusercontent.com/883386/61373248-fd09f500-a8a1-11e9-9bb2-55aa3f0722e6.png)